 Colored Songthaews (Pickup trucks)

-There are pickup trucks called Songthaews (song-tows) which run all over Krabi Town and out to Makro, Tesco, and some will even drop you off at Tiger Cave Temple or other places if they don’t have many Thai customers who want to go on the specific route.
-These are route-based vehicles which go in loops all day, but they will divert if they have no passengers.
+There are pickup trucks called Songthaews (song-tows) which run all over Krabi Town and out to Makro, and Tesco, and some will even drop you off at Tiger Cave Temple or other places if they don’t have many Thai customers who want to go on the specific route.
+These are route-based vehicles that go in loops all day, but they will divert if they have no passengers.
 These are generally pretty safe, but crowded and hot sometimes.

 The main locations each songthaew stops at are listed on the truck somewhere in English in tourist locations like Krabi.

-Krabi has the modern-day tuk-tuks like those pictured.
+Krabi has modern-day tuk-tuks like those pictured.
 They are usually red, yellow, or green.
-They are small and cramped, but they can get you from Ao Nang to Krabi Town and vice versa.
+They are small and cramped, but they can get you from Ao Nang Beach to Krabi Town and vice versa.
 (Image: Julien Gong Min at Flickr)

 Colored 4-door Taxis